beata-malachowska/stock-analysis./README.md

 ###How do these pros and cons apply to refactoring the original VBA script?

 In this example, I spend too much time trying to improve the code than we will every saved on performing this calculations.
+However for more complicated operation it would be good to remember that loop in loop operations take so much more time.